bradfrost/atomic-design/chapter-5.md

 {% include figure.html src="../images/fpo.png" caption="Spectrum of design system users" %}

 One of the biggest advantages of establishing a sound design system is that it allows organizations to scale best practices.
-If all those best practices — responsiveness, accessibility, performance, UX, ergonomics, and so on — are baked into the system's UI patterns, users can simply plug in those patterns and reap the rewards.
-This means design system users don't have to be senior-level designers or developers to produce good work; the design system serves as quality control to help users apply best practices regardless of their skill level.
+If all those best practices — responsiveness, accessibility, performance, UX, ergonomics, and so on — are baked into the system's UI patterns, users can simply plug in the patterns and reap the rewards.
+This means design system users don't have to be senior-level designers or developers to produce good work; the design system serves as quality control to help users apply best practices regardless of each person's skill level.

 ### Design system team makeup
 **A cross-disciplinary team should be established in order to manage, maintain, and extend the system**.
 All disciplines at an organization — UX designers, visual designers, content strategists, frontend developers, backend developers, product managers, project managers, executives, and other stakeholders — have a unique perspective that can undoubtedly inform and shape the work.
 Incorporating these perspectives into the system is important, but doesn't necessarily require every discipline to  always be actively involved in developing the design system.